Bib build guide - V2

 Parts

-Trimming the pots
+Trimming the pot

 Placing the hardware (but not soldering it)